 There are some advantages and disadvantages when comparing in-ground trampolines vs above ground trampolines like the looks, can you move it around, how easy it is to go in and out.
 We'll check some in ground trampoline benefits below.

 The logical answer would be yes.
 The closer you are to ground the safest.
 But that doesn't mean you don't need a safety net to be safe.
+So, are in ground trampolines safe?
+Click the link to read more about in-ground trampolines safety.

 There are a few in-ground trampoline dangers The jumper can get hurt as bad in the in-ground as the above ground.
 The height difference is not that big.
 But sunken trampoline problems don't end there.